azaghal/Factorio-PavementDriveAssistContinued/readme.md

 ![](https://mods-data.factorio.com/pub_data/media_files/ODCCqrp58rpE.png)

-- **Cruise control**: Set up a cruising speed by pressing **[L]** (also customisable).
+- **Cruise control**: Set up a cruising speed by pressing **[O]** (also customisable).
 Great for long travel, safety zones, parking lots or for cars that will otherwise reach uncontrollable speeds.
 Press the respective key again to disable it.
 In order to ensure maximum safety, braking will always override cruise control and if the car is stopped or is moving backwards, the system will be temporarily inactive.
-If you want to directly set up a certain value for your speed limit, press **[CTRL+L]**.
+If you want to directly set up a certain value for your speed limit, press **[CTRL+O]**.
 A small text field will pop up, where you'll be able to insert a new cruise control speed limit.
+- **Alternative cruise control toggle mode (new in 2.1.0)**: If this personal setting option is enabled, toggling cruise control (by pressing [O]) no longer sets a new speed limit and will just load the last valid value instead.

 ![](https://mods-data.factorio.com/pub_data/media_files/qULH1DuszZR7.png)

 ###Additional features:###

 - **Road departure warning**: Warns you acoustically or via console output if your vehicle is leaving paved area, i.e. at a dead end or in very sharp curves.
 If the vehicle is not steered manually (by pressing "[W]") an emergency brake will be activated to stop the vehicle.
-- **Highspeed support**: If your vehicle reaches speeds over 110 kmph (customisable in config file) the "path finder" will increase its search area in front of your vehicle, allowing safe ride for speeds up to 350 kmph.
+- **Highspeed support**: If your vehicle reaches speeds over 100 kmph (customisable in config file) the "path finder" will increase its search area in front of your vehicle, allowing safe ride for speeds up to 350 kmph.
 It is highly recommended to design your roads with appropriate curve radii before traveling with speeds of this magnitude!
 - **Native mod support**: All kinds of vehicles are supported if they are valid "car"-type entities.
 - **Blacklist vehicles**: Set up a custom list of vehicles you dont want to be supported.
 - **Global speed limit**: Limit the speed that rideable cars are able to reach in your game (works also in multiplayer)
 - **Optimised code for multiplayer**: You are running a huge server?
 That's not an issue: The main routine causes almost zero load as long as no one is driving, and up to 10 players are able to drive simultaneously at any given time without causing any serious lags!
-But i bet your machines will support much more than my ancient laptop was able to: My benchmark tests with 25 simulated players driving at 130 km/h and active cruise control resulted in an 10 FPS drop.
+But i bet your machines will support much more than my ancient laptop was able to: My benchmark tests with 25 simulated players driving at 130 km/h and active cruise control resulted in an 10 UPS drop.
 - **Fine-tune CPU usage**: You are always free to reduce the tick rate of the driving assistant or to disable cruise control if you experience load issues (just take a look at the config file).
 On the other hand: If your CPU is bored, you're also able to increase the precision (to 60 scans per second), while effectively doubling the load.